Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 During the trek you usually eat in the lodges.
 There is very simple but really good food.
 Some lodges have a reputation for certain things that are cooked particularly well there.
 Just ask our guides if you have an appetite for certain things.

 Much is cooked with rice, pasta and potatoes.
-Most of the time there is also nice vegetables from the garden.
+Most of the time there is everything that your own vegetable garden gives.

 For allergy sufferers, eating during the trek is a real cure!